2025 CS Tallinn Trophy

 The 2025 Tallinn Trophy is a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Estonian Skating Union, and the tenth event of the 2025–26 ISU Challenger Series.
-It will be held at the Tondiraba Ice Hall in Tallinn, Estonia, from 25 to 30 November 2025.
-Medals will be awarded in men's singles, women's singles, and ice dance, and skaters will earn ISU World Standing points based on their results.
+It was held at the Tondiraba Ice Hall in Tallinn, Estonia, from 25 to 30 November 2025.
+Medals were awarded in men's singles, women's singles, and ice dance, and skaters earned ISU World Standing points based on their results.
+Aleksandr Selevko of Estonia won the men's event, Olivia Lisko of Finland won the women's event, and Olivia Smart and Tim Dieck of Spain won the ice dance event.

 Background

 The Tallinn Trophy debuted in 2002 as a regional competition, and became an international competition in 2011.
 The ISU Challenger Series was introduced in 2014.
 It is a series of international figure skating competitions sanctioned by the International Skating Union (ISU) and organized by ISU member nations.
 The objective was to ensure consistent organization and structure within a series of international competitions linked together, providing opportunities for senior-level skaters to compete at the international level and also earn ISU World Standing points.
 The Tallinn Trophy was a Challenger Series event from 2015 through 2018, and again in 2024.
 Due to the COVID-19 pandemic, the 2020 Tallinn Trophy was held exclusively for skaters in Estonia.

-The 2025–26 Challenger Series consists of eleven events, of which the Tallinn Trophy will be the tenth.
+The 2025–26 Challenger Series consists of eleven events, of which the Tallinn Trophy was the tenth.

-Entries

 The International Skating Union published the initial list of entrants on 12 November 2025.